-8 wedding cake display ideas: choosing your wedding table set up
+Wedding cake display ideas: 7 tips to choose your wedding table set up

 You’ve chosen your mouth watering wedding cake flavours.
 You’ve decided on the all-important colour palette and discussed the jaw-dropping decorations.
 You’ve made sure you’ve covered all dietary requirements.
 What’s left?
 Just one thing: how you’re going to create your wedding cake display!